Introduction to SmarterMeasure

 As individuals, students also invest thousands of dollars in their education and may be hesitant to continue their education for fear that they might not do well.
 SmarterMeasure helps students to recognize their strengths and provides resources to strengthen their weaknesses.
 Students who are confident of their readiness are much more likely to enroll in a distance learning course.

 Reporting - Each student who takes SmarterMeasure receives immediate feedback in the form of an individualized report that shows his/her score for each of the various SmarterMeasure components.
 The scores are presented in textual and graphical formats.
-Licensed institutions receive a summative report detailing overall usage, as well as the individual SmarterMeasure scores of their students.
+Licensed institutions have access to an administrative reporting dashboard which provides graphical and quantitative analysis of student’s scores.
+Measures of central tendency (mean, median and mode) are automatically computed.

 Solutions - If the instrument determines that a user is not ready, links to potential remediation resources are provided.
-At this point the participating institution may also provide additional resources.
+Schools may also customize the remedial resources section to connect students with services and support provided by their institution.

 Ease of Interpretation - Results are presented in easy-to-interpret charts and graphs instead of confusing columns of numbers and figures.
 The on-screen report consists of colorful charts that indicate the participant's level of readiness in reading rate & comprehension, technical competency, individual attributes, life factors, typing speed & accuracy, and preferred learning styles.